dannsam/xenko-docs/manual/sprites/edit-sprites.md

 #### Set the texture region in the property grid

 You can define the pixel coordinates of the texture region in **property grid** under **Texture Region**.
-X is the left border, Y is the top, Z is the right, and W is the bottom.
+X is the left edge, Y is the top, Z is the right, and W is the bottom.

 ![Set texture region in property grid](media/set-texture-region-in-property-grid.png)